Commission on Children and Youth Advisory Board

 The Commission on Children and Youth is accepting applications for new members.

-To apply to the Kitsap County Commission on Children and Youth for any of the vacancies noted below, please complete this application along with the Application Supplement.
+To apply to the Kitsap County Commission on Children and Youth, please complete this application along with the Application Supplement.
 A position description is available here.

 Members and StaffRepresentingTerm